 Cultured Meat and Farmers

-In a two-year study, a team led by the RAU is asking what farmers think of cultured meat, then modelling how real farm businesses might fare if it becomes part of our diets.
+In a two-year study, a team led by the RAU asked what farmers think of cultured meat and then modelled how real farm businesses might fare if it becomes part of our diets.

 Will cultured meat impact UK farmers?